activefrequency/loghogd/README.md

 not rotating them frequently enough.

 The *rotate* defines when the log is rotated.
-This can be done based on a schedule (e.g.: hourly) or size (e.g.: when it reaches 10 MB).
+This can be done based on a schedule (e.g.: hourly) and/or size (e.g.: when it reaches 10 MB).
 If it is based on size, you must also specify the *max\_size* (in bytes).
+Otherwisze *max\_size* is optional, but will be taken into account when testing for whether the file should be rotated.
+In other words, if you want the log file to be rotated daily or when it reaches 100 megabytes, LogHog will rotate it at 8am when the maximum size is reached, as well as at midnight.

+Combining *max\_size* with a schedule-based file rotation will help reduce the chance of your server running out of disk space.

 See Specifying File Rotation Frequency section for more details on how to set the schedule.

 The backup\_count option simply says how many backups of the given file to keep.